Small batch maple pecan sticky buns with the fluffiest milk bread brioche cinnamon rolls.

 • Melt the butter, then spread it over the dough.
 Sprinkle the cinnamon sugar over the butter in an even layer.

-• Lightly cover the pan with a towel, and let the rolls rise in a warm environment until doubled in size (~30 minutes).
+• Lightly cover the pan with a towel, and let the rolls rise in a warm environment until they puff up a bit (~30 minutes).

 • Preheat the oven to 350°F / 175°C.

-• Let the rolls sit for 15 minutes, then flip them over onto a large plate or serving platter.
+• Let the rolls sit for at least 15 minutes, then flip them over onto a large plate or serving platter.
 Serve and enjoy!

 Notes